HaruNashii/RustInfoInvest/README.md

 A Very simple And Configurable Return Compost Calculator With Online Return Value Write In Rust.

+> [!WARNING]
+> BRAZIL ONLINE RETURN VALUE IS NOT WORKING CURRENTLY DUE TO WEBSITE THAT WAS SCRAPED BEING CHANGED

 > [!IMPORTANT]
 > This APP is under development and currently it's not a serious project, don't use it to calculate your investment return yet,